luphieanza/tldr/pages/osx/basicommands.md

 `cat [file] | more `

-- Creating a file with the written name, for example touch image.txt will create a new text file with the image name:
+- Create a file with the written name, for example touch image.txt will create a new text file with the image name:

 `touch [file]`